The Ultimate Unabridged Annotated Bibliographies Guide

 There are few limitations to the types of sources that you can include, and your list may consist of sources that range from books and academic journals to food labels and tweets.
 When your research is related to a scholastic assignment, you should always verify your instructor’s requirements for the types and number of sources to include, as well as the style you should adhere to when formatting your paper and bibliography.

-An annotated bibliography in MLA includes a concise explanation of each listed source, known as an annotation.
+An annotated bibliography in MLA and an APA format annotated bibliography includes a concise explanation of each listed source, known as an annotation.
 Depending on the assignment, this annotation may be solely descriptive, or analytical.

 An abstract and annotation should not be confused; they differ in both their substance as well as their placement in a paper.
 If you would like to learn more, this link further explores the difference between an abstract and an annotation.